On the first anniversary of the assassination of journalist Shujaat Bukhari, Tasavur Mushtaq details why his silence is being felt as never before

 Known for his reach and network, a resourceful Bukhari, was well-connected and a wonderful socialite.
 His ability to strike a chord with a diverse range of people across the geographies had no match among his colleagues.
 He had an extraordinary quality to get along with all those people he came into contact with.

 Professional par excellence, his versatility was his asset.
 His competence was to deal with challenges, differently and diligently.
-Starting his journey as a reporter recording the ground details, he later became an insightful editor, meticulous manager, popular publisher, outstanding orator, credible columnist, and a peace propagator.
+Starting his journey as a reporter recording the ground details, he later became an insightful editor, meticulous manager, popular publisher, outstanding orator, credible columnist, and peace propagator.
 Shujaat was someone who audaciously advocated for peace.

-His manners and memory, soft-spoken skills, strong and saner voice, and reasonable responses made him familiar face on TV screens, international seminars, cross-continental conclaves, civil-society discussions and think tank deliberations.
+His manners and memory, soft-spoken skills, strong and saner voice, and reasonable responses made him a familiar face on TV screens, international seminars, cross-continental conclaves, civil-society discussions and think tank deliberations.
 Widely travelled, his focus remained on building bridges.
 A key figure in the politics and geopolitics surrounding Kashmir and the subcontinent, his opinions were valued across the spectrums.

 Shujaat was a cultural crusader.
-A linguistic nationalist, he spearheaded the movement to revive Kashmiri language as head of the cultural group, Adbee Markaz Kamraz.
+A linguistic nationalist, he spearheaded the movement to revive the Kashmiri language as head of the cultural group, Adbee Markaz Kamraz.
 His efforts yielded results in 2008 when after a gap of over three decades, the Kashmiri language was back in the classroom.
 He was champion of Kashmir’s culture and made personal efforts to help the languages, otherwise at the verge of extinction in public space.
 Despite being busy with the three publications he owned Rising Kashmir (English), Buland Kashmir (Urdu) and Sangarmaal (Kashmiri), he ensured proper attention to the cultural events and helped local writers to sustain and establish an identity worth appreciation.

 Sensitive to the pain of fellow human beings, Shujaat many times turned out to be a great saviour.
 Remember the floods of 2014, when the valley witnessed the worst.
 He took a few of his colleagues along and established the rescue team.
 Rowing inflatable boats himself, his presence amid disastrous deluge was reassuring.
 He helped many families to come out of marooned houses and provided essentials to others in need.